Sea Girt, New Jersey: Local government

-In August 2021, the Borough Council selected Donald E. Fetzer from a list of three candidates nominated by the Republican municipal committee to fill the mayoral term ending in December 2023 that had been held by Francis K. "Ken" Farrell until his resignation from office the previous month.
+In August 2021, the borough council selected Donald E. Fetzer from a list of three candidates nominated by the Republican municipal committee to fill the mayoral term ending in December 2023 that had been held by Francis K. "Ken" Farrell until his resignation from office the previous month.
 Fetzer served on an interim basis until the November 2021 general election, when he was chosen to serve the balance of the term of office.

-In June 2019, the Borough Council appointed Mark Clemmensen to fill the seat expiring in December 2020 that had been held by William Foley until he left office.
+In June 2019, the borough council appointed Mark Clemmensen to fill the seat expiring in December 2020 that had been held by William Foley until he left office.
 Matthew Begley was appointed to fill the seat expiring in December 2021 that had been held by Anne B. Morris.

-On April 5, 2006, the Borough Council retained a local government consulting firm to review the administrative operations of the Borough and to make recommendations for restructuring and efficiency improvements.
-Among the recommendations accepted by the Council was the decision to restructure the Municipal Clerk, Finance and Administration Departments and to create for the first time the office of Borough Administrator (who would serve as the municipality's Chief Administrative Officer).
+On April 5, 2006, the borough council retained a local government consulting firm to review the administrative operations of the borough and to make recommendations for restructuring and efficiency improvements.
+Among the recommendations accepted by the council was the decision to restructure the Municipal Clerk, Finance and Administration Departments and to create for the first time the office of Borough Administrator (who would serve as the municipality's Chief Administrative Officer).

 Federal, state and county representation

-Sea Girt is located in the 4th Congressional District and is part of New Jersey's 30th state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Sea Girt had been in the 11th state legislative district.
+Sea Girt is located in the 4th Congressional District and is part of New Jersey's 10th state legislative district.